|Semester 1 Credit Value:||10|

 |BIO2023||Cell Biology 2||1||N/A|

-The formal examination uses short answer and essay questions (two sections; choice of 2 from 3 in each section) to test knowledge and understanding and ability to integrate knowledge and explain relevant principles.
-The computer practical and gene expression data interpretation report (deadline week 6) tests students' ability to use computer programs to obtain information about DNA and proteins and to interpret this information and data on gene expression in relation to their knowledge of molecular genetics.
-Assessment of the problem assignment (deadline week 10) tests ability to carry out specific forms of biochemical analysis and to interpret the results.
-The quizzes (TW 3 and 5) and more substantial in-course test (week 11) indicate progress and provide an incentive for sustained study.
-The exam practice question (week 11) gives students the opportunity and incentive to develop their exam technique in a situation with minimal pressure on them.
+The exam tests knowledge and understanding and ability to integrate knowledge and explain relevant principles.
+The computer practical and gene expression data interpretation report tests students' ability to use computer programs to obtain information about DNA and proteins and to interpret this information and data on gene expression in relation to their knowledge of molecular genetics.
+Assessment of the problem assignment tests ability to carry out specific forms of biochemical analysis and to interpret the results.
+The Blackboard self-test quizzes help students evaluate their progress.
+The exam practice question gives students the opportunity to develop their exam technique in a situation with minimal pressure on them.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.